Daredevil: Born Again season 2: release date, trailer, cast, plot, and everything else we know about the Marvel TV show on Disney+

 Matthew Lilliard will play the mysterious Mr. Charles (right) in season 2 (Image credit: Marvel Studios/Disney+)

 Newcomers-wise, Lilliard (Five Nights at Freddy's, Scooby Doo) is on board as someone called Mister Charles.
-Winderbaum told EW that Lilliard's character is" a bit of a new antagonist on the field" and is "as influential, in many ways, as Fisk is" on the political stage.
+Winderbaum told Entertainment Weekly (EW) that Lilliard's character is" a bit of a new antagonist on the field" and is "as influential, in many ways, as Fisk is" on the political stage.
+Speaking to the Los Angeles Times, Lilliard said of the enigmatic individual: "[He's] is like a CIA spook.
+He’s a guy that controls power from afar.
+He helps nations rise and fall [and he's] not impressed by Fisk's power."

 Meanwhile, Taylor is played Governor McCaffrey, who'll be another thorn in the side of Mayor Fisk.
-Taking to Instagram in late 2025, Royce Johnson confirmed he'll reprise his role as Brett Mahoney from Daredevil's Netflix adaptation, too.
+Taking to Instagram in late 2025, Royce Johnson appeared to confirmed he's back as Brett Mahoney from the Netflix show, too.
 Cox has also indicated (via The Hollywood Reporter (THR)) that other MCU characters might cameo in season 2.
 That follows Ms. Marvel's dad having a substantial supporting role in season 1 episode 5, so place your bets now on who could show up.

-Finally, one individual who won't be back in Daredevil: Born Again season 2 is Frank Castle/The Punisher.
-Per Empire magazine – as reported by GamesRadar – the anti-hero's forthcoming Disney+ special, plus his supporting role in Spider-Man: Brand New Day, will keep him away from events that play out this season.
+Finally, Daredevil: Born Again season 2 won't feature Frank Castle/The Punisher.
+Per Empire magazine — as reported by GamesRadar — the anti-hero's forthcoming Disney+ special, plus his supporting role in Spider-Man: Brand New Day, will mean he's otherwise engaged.

 Matt wearing sunglasses and his hood up and a red-headed Karen sitting next to each other in Daredevil: Born Again season 2